BOND REPORT: Treasury Yields Remain Higher As Yellen Reiterates Case For Rate Rise

 Bond prices and yields move in opposite directions.

-Yellen, in a speech in Cleveland, said the Fed should be wary of "moving too gradually" (http://www.marketwatch.com/story/yellen-says-fed-should-be-wary-of-raising-rates-too-gradually-2017-09-26) due to risks the labor market could overheat, causing an inflation problem down the road.
+Yellen, in a speech in Cleveland, said the Fed should be wary of "moving too gradually" (http://www.marketwatch.com/story/yellen-says-fed-should-be-wary-of-raising-rates-too-gradually-2017-09-26) due to risks that the labor market could overheat, resulting in inflation and prices rising too rapidly.

 Continue Reading Below